Retraction and Complaints

 Such cases may include, but are not limited to, plagiarism, fabrication or falsification of data, substantial errors affecting the results of the research, undisclosed or unethical use of AI-generated content, violations of authorship rules, duplicate publication without proper disclosure, or other serious breaches of academic integrity.

-Decisions on retraction are made by the editorial board based on a thorough assessment of the case and, where appropriate, with the involvement of independent experts.
+Decisions on retraction are made by the editorial board based on a thorough assessment of the case and, where appropriate, with the involvement of independent experts, taking into account the author’s right to explain.

 Retracted articles are not removed from the Journal’s website.
 Instead, they are clearly marked as retracted, with a statement explaining the reasons for retraction.
 This ensures transparency and preserves the integrity of the scholarly record.

-Retracted publications are not considered valid outputs for the purposes of academic evaluation.
+Retracted publications are not considered valid outputs for academic evaluation.

 Corrections and Clarifications